About your tenancy

 - Removal of a joint tenant due to divorce, break up or death

-There are always more people who want to live in our properties than vacancies.
-We have to balance the needs of tenants who want to move with those who are waiting for a home.
+There are always more people who want to live in our properties than vacancies and we have to balance the needs of tenants who want to move with those who are waiting for a home.

 Homes are allocated under the choice based lettings system called Home-Link.